Bay Trail extension at Point Cook

 - Tenders have been sought to construct the Bay Trail extension.

 The Victorian Government’s $21 million Urban Parks Active Wellbeing Program is delivering upgrades to 21 parks across Melbourne, making improvements that will support the health and wellbeing of local communities and provide people with more opportunities to connect with nature within an urban setting.

-As part of this project, a missing trail link between Sanctuary Lakes and Point Cook Coastal Park will be built.
+As part of this project, a missing trail link that will travel across the Cheetham Wetlands, between Sanctuary Lakes Boulevard and Skoda Court in Point Cook will be built.
 This will enable a continuous off-road journey for the community to walk, run and cycle from Williamstown to Point Cook Coastal Park, where visitors can enjoy the park facilities, have a picnic and take in views of the city, Cheetham Wetlands and Port Phillip.

 In late 2021 we undertook structural and geotechnical investigations of the area to help inform the design process.
 Below are images of what people can expect to see when the Bay Trail extension is complete.